Mungai-cmd/Wednesday-Repo/README.md

 #Demo

-Some description for the training.
+Some description for the training!